This post was last updated on March 4th, 2020 at 09:30 am

 - Nara – with the Kintet line you are in Kyoto within 30 minutes.
 You will feel about 1,110 yen lighter.
 The slower train costs 610 Yen and takes 40 minutes.

 If you are in Japan it may be useful to purchase a JR Pass.
 Such a pass is a kind of public transport card with which you can travel easily and cheaper on certain train and bus routes.

 The Best Time to Visit Kyoto

 You can visit Kyoto all year round due to the pleasant temperatures.
-Nevertheless, the months of October, November (fall) and March to May (spring) are the best months to visit the city.
+The best time to visit Kyoto are in the months of October to November (fall) and March to May (spring).
 The famous Japanese cherry blossoms (Sakura) are in full bloom during these months.

 The summer months, June to August, can be quite hot while the winters (December to February) can get quite chilly.
 The rainy season runs from mid-June to the end of July.
 It is not comparable to the rainy season in Thailand, it does not rain every day.